National Physique Committee

 The National Physique Committee (NPC) is the largest amateur bodybuilding organization in the United States.
 Amateur bodybuilders compete in competitions from local to national competitions sanctioned by the NPC.
-While the term "bodybuilding" is commonly used to refer to athletes participating in contests sanctioned by the NPC and IFBB Pro League, nine divisions are represented including men's bodybuilding, women's bodybuilding, bikini, men's physique, classic physique, women's physique, figure, fitness, wellness and Fit Model.
+While the term "bodybuilding" is commonly used to refer to athletes participating in contests sanctioned by the NPC and IFBB Pro League, ten divisions are represented including men's bodybuilding, women's bodybuilding, bikini, men's physique, classic physique, women's physique, figure, fitness, wellness and Fit Model.

 History

 The Amateur Athletic Union is an organization that governs many amateur level sports in the U.S..
 Each sport has a committee that provides direct oversight of that sport.
 For the sport of bodybuilding Jim Manion was the president of the Physique Committee.
 Manion decided that in order to better promote the sport of bodybuilding, he would need to break away from the AAU, so he founded the National Physique Committee in the early 1980s.